AbuBukhari/SpotifyX/README.md

 # About SpotifyX
- State: Completed but it will be updated!
+ State: Console version Completed! there will be different version!

  Trello: Completed!